sktime/sktime-dl/README.rst

 ------------
 This package uses the base sktime as a dependency.
 Follow the `original instructions <https://help.github.com/en/articles/changing-a-remotes-url>`__ to install this.

+The sktime-dl package currently has API calls up to date with **sktime version 0.3.0**.
+Updates to sktime may precede sktime-dl updates by some lag time.

 For the deep-learning part of sktime-dl, you need:

 - `Keras <https://github.com/keras-team/keras>`__